Safety & Sea Survival Course (SSSC)

 All who are planning to spend time on a boat in open water will find this course stimulating and enlightening.
 It is not only of interest to sailors but also helps shore crew to understand the safety requirements of offshore sailing and the search and rescue process in the event of an emergency.

-The SSSC Full course is conducted over a period of at least 16 hours, from 8.15am to 5pm Saturday and Sunday at Wesley College, St Kilda Road Campus, 577 St Kilda Road, Melbourne.
+The Safety & Sea Survival Full Course is conducted over a period of at least 16 hours, from 8.15am to 5pm Saturday and Sunday at Wesley College, St Kilda Road Campus, 577 St Kilda Road, Melbourne.

 • To assist offshore skippers and crews in developing awareness of respective responsibilities.